More Tips to Protect Yourself from AI Scams

 1: Yes.
 Apparently, it’s a thing.

-Reference: This article was based primarily on this recent and extensive Public Service Announcement from the FBI: Criminals Use Generative Artificial Intelligence to Facilitate Financial Fraud.
+Reference: This article was based on an extensive Public Service Announcement from the FBI: Criminals Use Generative Artificial Intelligence to Facilitate Financial Fraud.

 1. A scammer will: